-It is apparent that measuring user experience (UX) is a general practice with the goal of creating a satisfying experience for users of products and designs.
-There are many different UX methods, however they are all based on the existing and standardized models, making them hard to apply in certain use cases.
+It is apparent that measuring user experience (UX) is a general practice with the goal of creating a satisfying experience for users of products, services, and designs.
+There are many different UX methods, however they are mainly based on the existing and standardized models, making them hard to apply in certain use cases.
 This is especially true in the case of trying to evaluate UX with the deaf and hard of hearing, due to the general assumption that all deaf can read and write.
-About 0.1% of the population becomes deaf before learning any language, so sign language is the main form of communication for these people.
-As a result, those people do not know the phonetics of spoken languages, they do not understand them, and they cannot read written words as they do not understand the structure of sentences and other linguistic peculiarities of spoken languages [11,12].
-Since UX evaluations have to include the actual target users, when developing solutions for deaf and hard of hearing, alternative approaches of measuring UX have to be used, and whenever one of the standard methods is applied, there is a risk of getting wrong data due to misunderstanding.
-In order to provide equal rights and opportunities, our main goal was to adapt the UEQ, a standardized method for measuring user experience, for the deaf and hard of hearing.
+About 0.1% of the population becomes deaf before learning any language, consequently a sign language is their native language and as such the main form of communication.
+Therefore, deaf individuals are not familiar with the phonetics of spoken languages, they have difficulties with understanding, and they often find written words hard to read as they usually do not understand the structure of the sentences and other linguistic peculiarities of spoken languages [19,20].
+In this aspect, standardized questionnaires for measuring UX are not a viable option, which limits the used methods to discussions with sign language interpreters present [21] or simple approaches like using a smile-o-meter [22].
+Since UX evaluations have to include the actual target users when developing user interfaces, services etc. for the deaf and hard of hearing, alternative approaches of measuring UX have to be used [23] and whenever one of the standard methods is applied, there is a risk of getting the wrong data due to misunderstandings.
+Although there are many studies and research work available in the field of user experience, assistive technologies, and accessibility, not a lot of research can be found on accessible user experience evaluation tools.
+In order to provide equal rights and opportunities the main goal of the present study was to adapt the UEQ, a standardized method for measuring user experience, for all native users of Slovenian Sign Language regardless of their degree of hearing loss or identification with the deaf community.

-The goal of our research was to evaluate the appropriateness and usefulness of a UEQ questionnaire translated into the Slovenian Sign Language (SSL) [13].
-If proven suitable, it would enable more independent evaluations of interactive services by the deaf users, with minimized need for a sign language interpreters’ involvement.
-This has not only positive practical consequences, but also a high symbolic significance.
-Namely, it would allow for more independent involvement of deaf users, which is one of the important principles of the “United Nations Convention on the rights of the persons with disabilities” [14].
+The research goal of the present study was to evaluate the appropriateness and usefulness of a UEQ questionnaire translated into the Slovenian Sign Language (SSL) [24].
+If proven suitable, the translated questionnaire would enable more independent evaluations of interactive services by the native users of SSL, with minimized need for a sign language interpreter’s involvement.
+This has not only positive practical consequences but also a high symbolic significance.
+Namely, it would allow for more independent involvement of deaf users, which is one of the important principles of the “United Nations Convention on the Rights of the Persons with Disabilities” [25].

-The evaluations of the SSL translated UEQ questionnaire were performed using two interactive solutions: 1) A Hybrid Broadcast-Broadband Television (HbbTV) application with an adjustable sign language interpreter layout and 2) A virtual 3D sign language interpreter for a limited vocabulary, which has been recognized as a solution for enhancing accessibility for broadcast services [15], also implemented in the form of a HBBTV application.
-HbbTV as a platform has also been recognized as the technology that may be used to enhance accessibility services [16].
+The pilot testing of the UEQ questionnaire in Slovenian Sign Language was performed using two interactive solutions: 1) A Hybrid Broadcast-Broadband Television (HbbTV) application with an adjustable sign language interpreter layout and 2) A virtual 3D sign language interpreter for a limited vocabulary, which has been recognized as a solution for enhancing accessibility for broadcast services [26] and also implemented in the form of an HbbTV application.
+HbbTV as a platform has also been recognized as the technology that may be used to enhance accessibility services [27].
 The experiment details are described in the Materials and methods section.

 The results are very encouraging and present a basis for future work in this field.